What is Responsive Design?

 Technology is constantly changing and responsive design keeps up with the trends.
 It’s here now and it’s going to be here for the long run.
 It works with all web browsers and is visually pleasing on all devices.

 Now that you have some knowledge on responsive design and why it is important, why don’t you check your own site and see if it needs an upgrade.
 Google loves responsive design so much that it has a nifty tool to check if it is mobile friendly; check it out here.
-If it fails the test or you aren’t happy with what you see, send me a message and I will let you know how I can help!
+If it fails the test or you aren’t happy with what you see, get in touch and I will let you know how I can help!